pro-tirone-computatri/.github/LICENSING.md

 * you fulfill the **BY** condition of the **CC BY 4.0** by adding the following phrase (DE oder EN) at a prominent place in your work

 <!-- LTeX:Language=en-US -->
-> This work is based on the Open Source project [proTironeComputatri](https://github.com/pro-tirone-computatri), initiated by Karsten Reincke, Germany/Hohenahr and distributed under the terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) resp. the [MIT](./LICENSE.MIT.md) license.
+> This work is based on the Open Source project [proTironeComputatri](https://github.com/pro-tirone-computatri), initiated by Karsten Reincke, Germany/Hohenahr and distributed under the terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 Additional contributors can be found in `CONTRIBUTORS.md` of the project repositories.

 <!-- LTeX:Language=de-DE -->
 > Diese(r) [Arbeit|Text] basiert auf dem Open-Source-Projekt [proTironeComputatri](https://github.com/pro-tirone-computatri), initiiert v.
-Karsten Reincke, Hohenahr und lizenziert unter der [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)- resp. der [MIT](./LICENSE.MIT.md)-Lizenz.
+Karsten Reincke, Hohenahr und lizenziert unter der [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)-Lizenz.
 Weitere Contributoren entnehmen Sie bitte den Dateien `CONTRIBUTORS.md` in den Repositories.

-* you fulfill the **MIT** condition *The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software*, if you add the license to any package / file you distribute.